In this chapter:

 Close contacts of primary cases of meningococcal infection are at increased risk of developing infection, such as the case’s household, early childhood education services, semi-closed communities, schools, correctional facilities and military recruit camps.
 Students living in hostel accommodation may also be at higher risk.[8, 9, 10] In health care settings, only those with close exposure to oropharyngeal secretions of patients with meningococcal disease (as may occur during intubation or resuscitation) and microbiology laboratory workers are considered to be at increased risk.

 It is not possible to calculate the incubation period for meningococcal disease for sporadic cases.
 Secondary cases (ie, in contacts of known cases of meningococcal disease) usually occur within four days, but it can be up to 10 days.
-The infectivity of patients with meningococcal disease is markedly reduced after 24 hours of antibiotic therapy, although treatment with cefotaxime, ceftriaxone, rifampicin or ciproﬂoxacin is necessary to reliably eradicate nasopharyngeal carriage and hence relax infection prevention and control precautions (see section 13.8.2).
+The infectivity of patients with meningococcal disease is markedly reduced after 24 hours of antibiotic therapy, although treatment with cefotaxime, ceftriaxone, rifampicin or ciproﬂoxacin is necessary to reliably eradicate nasopharyngeal carriage (see section 13.8.2).

 In high-income countries in the absence of immunisation, nasopharyngeal carriage of N. meningitidis occurs in approximately 10 percent of the overall population, rising from 2 percent in children aged under 4 years to a peak of 24.5 percent to 32 percent among 15–24-year-olds, then declining with increasing age.[3, 11] In adolescents and young adults, the overall and capsular group carriage vary between regions and age groups.
 The relationship between risk factors for disease and those associated with carriage is incompletely understood.
 Carriage prevalence does not predict the disease incidence nor the occurrence or severity of outbreaks, as most of the carried strains are non-encapsulated and do not cause disease.
 Smoking, passive smoking, household crowding and upper respiratory tract infections increase carriage.